AdoptOpenJDK/jdk9-jigsaw/session-1-jigsaw-intro/01_Greetings/README.md

     $ cat src/com.greetings/com/greetings/Main.java

-The source code is compiled to the directory `mods/com.greetings` with the following commands:
+The source code is compiled into the directory `mods/com.greetings` with the following commands:

     $ ./compile.sh